sudheerapte/popcornserver/doc/commands.rst

 unified contexts of variable substitutions.
 The *line*\s are expanded using each of these contexts.

-Let us first show a simple example of ``WITH`` blocks, and then a more complex one.
+Let us first show a simple example of ``FORALL`` blocks, and then a more complex one.

 Example with a pattern